coolnikitav/CodingLearning/computer-architecture/017-problem-set-5-5a.md

 ![image](https://github.com/coolnikitav/coding-lessons/assets/30304422/bac846a6-eed9-41b5-89fa-9ff12b26efd2)

-Bisection would have 12 bi-directional connections.
-Thus, it can transfer 12 * 32 * 800MHz = 307200 Mb/sec
+Bisection would have 16 bi-directional connections.
+Thus, it can transfer 16 * 32 * 800MHz = 4.096 Tbps

 8-node omega network:

 ![image](https://github.com/coolnikitav/coding-lessons/assets/30304422/4ae7085d-41f6-42f2-8bf5-195907406fb2)

-Bisection bandwidth is 8.
-It can transfer 8 * 64 * 1.2GHZ = 614.4 Gb/sec
+Bisection bandwidth is 4 because at any time only 4 links are active.
+It can transfer 84 * 64 * 1.2GHZ = 307.2 Gb/sec

 ## Problem 7